African Lily (Agapanthus africanus) Indoor Care, Propagation, Problems and Solutions

 Size

-African Lily is fast growing and grows to a height of up to 2-3 ft and about 2 ft wide.
+African Lily is a fast-growing plant which grows to a height of 2-3 feet and about 2 feet wide.
 The strap-like leaves are about 1 ft long.

 Colors